 - Skin issues (mites)

-If you're buying hamsters in person, be sure that the pet you purchase seems healthy and alert.
+If you are buying hamsters in person, be sure that the pet you purchase seems healthy, alert, and energetic.
+It should have bright eyes, a shiny coat, dry tail, and no nasal or eye discharge.
 Check the quality of the bedding to be sure it's clean, and be sure that your potential pet's cage-mates are in good health.
-Check to be sure your hamster or hamsters have: